wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

 .. note:: For a description of the WPILib PID control features used by these command-based wrappers, see :ref:`docs/software/advanced-control/pidcontroller:PID Control in WPILib`.

+.. note:: Unlike the earlier version of ``PIDController``, the 2020 ``PIDController`` class runs *synchronously*, and is not handled in its own thread.
+Accordingly, changing its ``period`` parameter will *not* change the actual frequency at which it runs in any of these wrapper classes.
+Users should never modify the ``period`` parameter unless they are certain of what they are doing.

 One of the most common control algorithms used in FRC is the `PID controller <https://en.wikipedia.org/wiki/PID_controller>`__.
 WPILib offers its own :code:`PIDController` class (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/PIDController.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/cpp/classfrc_1_1PIDController.html>`__) to help teams implement this functionality on their robots.
 To further help teams integrate PID control into a command-based robot project, the command-based library includes two convenience wrappers for the ``PIDController`` class: PIDSubsystem, which integrates the PID controller into a subsystem, and PIDCommand, which integrates the PID controller into a command.

 PIDSubsystems